 - Post-Rock: "Heroin" is often said to be the song that started this trend off.

 - Record Producer: Andy Warhol.
-Although credited as producer, his influence primarily seems to have been just to pay for the recording, the actual production work was done by Tom Wilson and the band themselves.
+Although credited as producer, his influence primarily seems to have been just to pay for the recording like a film producer.
+The actual creative production work was done by Tom Wilson and the band themselves.
 Lou Reed acknowledged that Andy's pedigree allowed them to get away with a lot for their debut that might have otherwise been lost in executive meddling.